 Sounds that you hear get processed in your head.
 They thus come fluently when you are speaking in the Korean language without stressing yourself out to put effort and produce certain words and letters, especially consonants, as vowels are easier to grasp.

-So, just pop in your earphones, couch yourself, start listening and let your ears and head linked into the audio or video and learn standard Korean naturally.
+So, just pop in your earphones, couch yourself, start listening, and let your ears and head be linked into the audio or video and learn standard Korean naturally.

 If you are a self-learner and dedicated to learning the Korean language, listen to and watch some native speakers’ conversations or speeches.

 Try reproducing it in your voice, record yourself and listen to it.
 Compare your recording with that of the native and try improving it with time.

 Trial and error is a progressive process.
 Firstly you will use the conversation, speech, and Korean pop music dramas as a point of reference, then slowly, you will be able to catch your errors yourself and thus will remove your inaccuracies, thereby improving your accent.

 Getting Engaged In Casual Speech